sunsian/learngit/readme.txt

-git is a version control system
+Git is a version control system
 Git is free software
 Git is a distributed version control system
 Git is free software
+Git is a sidtributed version control system
+Git is free software distributed under the GPL